Taxation of international executives.

 When leaving the country, an individual is required to de register for taxes and obtaining a tax credit certificate would be appropriate as evidence that his/her income was taxed while in Uganda.

 What if the assignee comes back for a trip after residency has terminated?

 There is no restriction, however the assignee would be requited to obtain a tourist visa.

 Do the immigration authorities in Uganda provide information to the local taxation authorities regarding when a person enters or leaves Uganda?

-The taxation authorities may communicate to the immigration authorities if the assignee has some taxes to be paid to the Taxation authority.
+It is not common for immigration authorities to share information with the tax authorities.
+However, the taxation authorities may communicate to the immigration authorities if the assignee has outstanding taxes to be paid to the tax authority.